reginar-kim/reginar-kim/README.md

 - 💅🏾 She/Her
 - 💻 More projects underway
-- 🤓 Never not learning.
+- 🤓 Never not learning
 - 🐶 Loves dogs a little too much (but what's wrong with that?)
 - 📧 Connect and say Hi!